marcodelmastro/AdventOfCode2023/README.md

 * [Day 19](Day19.ipynb).
 Simple graph navigation for Part 1.
 Part 2 solved by implementing a recursive counting of valid intervals satisfying workflow rules, and computing combinations as product.

 * [Day 20](Day20.ipynb).
 Module network implement as dictionary of a dedicated class, pulse exchanges simulated with a queue.
 I noticed the unconnected `nx` module in Part 1, it turned out to be the center of Part 2: we are in the usual situation of very large numbers (no brute-forcing), and need to reverse-engineering the network to find patterns (in this case, periods in the inputs to the `nx` module firing the correct pulses).

+* [Day 21](Day21.ipynb).
+Simple BFS evolution for Part 1.
+Infinite repeating grid for Part 2, analysis of the pattern to solve a huge number of steps, counting plots in all possible grid configurations for the evolving pattern, and the numbers of grid configurations.